 Ali Afrasiabi, PhD student

-Roger Jiang, Honours student
+Roger Jiang, PhD student

 Alumni:

-Nageswara Rao Boggavarapu, Postdoc.
+Dr Nageswara Rao Boggavarapu, Postdoc.

-Gurjeet Kaur Virk, Research Assistant
+Dr Gurjeet Kaur Virk, Research Assistant

 Yun Cheah, Honours student